owainow/selenium-grid-aks-keda/README.md

 ![AKS Node Pools](docassets/AKSNodePools.png)

+We also must add a rule to our Selenium clusters Network Security group to allow for traffic to come inbound on port 4444

 Now that the Cluster is ready, we can load up some tests to the Selenium Grid.

 1. Get the Public IP address the Selenium Hub is running on.